-Savannah is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Savannah isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Savannah are a mix of both white- and blue-collar jobs.
 Overall, Savannah is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Savannah who work in office and administrative support (12.52%), sales jobs (11.35%), and food service (11.00%).
+There are especially a lot of people living in Savannah who work in office and administrative support (12.59%), sales jobs (12.15%), and food service (10.96%).

 Savannah has a lot of people who ride the bus to and from work.
 In fact, for its size, Savannah has quite a high level of public transit users.
 Savannah’s need for inexpensive transportation options for its citizens is quite high.

-The overall education level of Savannah is somewhat higher than in the average US city of 21.84%: 27.83% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Savannah is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.67% of adults 25 and older in the city have at least a bachelor's degree.

 Savannah is an extremely ethnically-diverse city.
 The people who call Savannah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Savannah residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Savannah include German, English, Italian, and Scottish.